Credit Cards Hotel Credit Cards

 If you compare credit cards, you’ll find a healthy mix of credit card offers to choose from.
 This includes travel cards, cashback cards, student cards, and more.
 But for the purposes of earning Hyatt points, you’ll want to stick with credit cards that earn points within the World of Hyatt program or that earn flexible rewards that can be transferred to World of Hyatt.

 The best hotel credit card for Hyatt enthusiasts is the The World of Hyatt Credit Card.
-This card offers up to 9X points on stays at Hyatt hotels (4 bonus points plus 5 base points as a World of Hyatt member); 2X points on restaurants, airline tickets purchased directly from the airlines, local transit and commuting and on fitness club and gym memberships; and 1X points on all other purchases.
-With the generous sign-up bonus, you can earn up to 60,000 bonus points: 30,000 points after you spend $3,000 on purchases in your first 3 months from account opening, plus up to 30,000 more bonus points by earning 2 points total per $1 spent in the first 6 months from account opening on purchases that normally earn 1 bonus point, on up to $15,000 spent.
+This card offers up to 9X points at Hyatt (4 bonus points per $1 on qualified purchases at Hyatt hotels plus up to 5 base points per $1 from Hyatt as a World of Hyatt member); 2X points on restaurants, airline tickets purchased directly from the airlines, local transit and commuting and on fitness club and gym memberships; and 1X points on all other purchases.
+With the generous sign-up bonus, you can earn up to 60,000 Bonus Points: earn 30,000 Bonus Points after you spend $3,000 on purchases in your first 3 months from account opening, plus up to 30,000 more Bonus Points by earning 2 Bonus Points total per $1 spent in the first 6 months from account opening on purchases that normally earn 1 Bonus Point, on up to $15,000 spent.
 This card has a $95 annual fee.

 For more details, check out our World of Hyatt Credit Card review.

 If you're someone with a side hustle or a small business, you might also consider the World of Hyatt Business Credit Card.
 This card offers automatic Discoverist elite status as well as other perks.
-It also earns 9X points at Hyatt hotels (4 bonus points plus 5 base points as a World of Hyatt member); 2X points on your top three spend categories each quarter (through 12/31/24, then your top two categories each quarter); 2X points on fitness club and gym memberships; and 1X points on all other purchases.
+It also earns up to 9X total points at Hyatt (4 bonus points per $1 on qualified purchases at Hyatt hotels plus up to 5 base points from Hyatt per eligible $1 spent as a World of Hyatt member); 2X points on your top three spend categories each quarter; 2X points on fitness club and gym memberships; and 1X points on all other purchases.

 For more info, check out our World of Hyatt Business Credit Card review.